Contact information

 RRIO Study Manager

-I manage the MMoST trial (Maximising Mobility and Strength Training) which aims to find out if older people who take extra protein by having a protein drink, as well as joining an exercise programme, experience better walking outcomes and have a better quality of life.
-I also manage the Oxford Pain, Activity and Lifestyle (OPAL) study, a large cohort study which aims to improve the primary care management of low back pain in older people.
+I am Study Manager for the Centre for Rehabilitation Research in Oxford (RRIO).
+I have managed a number of trials including, most recently, the MMoST trial (Maximising Mobility and Strength Training) which aimed to find out if older people who take a protein supplement, alongside joining an exercise programme, experience better walking outcomes and have a better quality of life.

 Before coming to Oxford in 2014, I worked for the NIHR Clinical Research Network as a Senior Research Officer, facilitating the set-up and delivery of studies in primary care.